chillu/github-dashing/README.md

 [Download](https://devcenter.heroku.com/articles/quickstart) the dev tools and install them with your account credentials.

+Due to a bug in config pushing on Heroku, its important to leave all single-line values in `.env` unquoted.

 How you're ready to add your app to Heroku:

 	# Create a git repo for your project, and add your files.